Diversity, Equity, and Inclusion

 daley-monique.jpgAt Wheeler, Diversity and Inclusion are intricate to the work we do every day.
 We look to our employees to share their ideas and be engaged in advancing current initiatives while creating pathways for new ones.
 Through this process, we can best serve our employees by making it a place where they belong.
 In addition, it helps us provide quality care to the 50,000 patients we serve annually and to connect with our communities across the state.
 It also allows us to stay grounded and steadfast in knowing that the work for justice is ongoing; however, as a team, we are committed to seeing it through!

-Monique Daley, MS, CDP, Diversity Officer
+Monique Daley, EdD, CDP, Diversity Officer

 Diversity, Equity, and Inclusion at Wheeler